Are you a foodie who has a sweet tooth? Traditional Spanish food is fantastic, and authentic Spanish desserts in Spain are to die for!

 24. TARTA DE MANZANA – Spanish apple cake

-Tarta de Manzana is traditional Spanish apple tart.
+Tarta de Manzana is a traditional Spanish apple tart.

-The Spanish-style apple cake is yummy but, most importantly, a healthy dessert.
-Spanish Tarta de Manzana is made with little fleur and many apples.
+The Spanish-style apple cake is yummy but, most importantly, a wholesome dessert.
+Spanish Tarta de Manzana is made with little flour and many apples.

-Sweet and juicy Tarta de Manzana is a classic Spanish dessert that goes on the list of the most addictive deserts in Spain!
+Sweet and juicy Tarta de Manzana is a classic Spanish dessert that goes on the list of the most addictive desserts in Spain!

 25. BRAZO GITANO – Spanish Swiss roll